Mail apps for Outlook

 This app uses Lync as the VOIP service to dial calls.
 To run this mail app, you must have access to Lync Server, and have installed the Lync client on the client computer and used it at least once to set it up.
 You can adapt the code to another VOIP service that supports the same callto: and tel: protocols.

 The next figure shows the phone dialer mail app activated and selected for a message in the Reading Pane.
 The message contains a US phone number.

 The typical components involved in running a mail app include the following:

 An Exchange Server: the user’s mailbox and app manifests reside here.

-An Outlook client: the user accesses a message or appointment in the Outlook rich client, Outlook Web App or OWA for Devices, on a desktop, tablet, or smartphone.
+An Outlook client: the user views or composes a message or appointment in an Outlook rich client, Outlook Web App or OWA for Devices, on a desktop, tablet, or smartphone.

-Figure 4 shows how the typical components interact with one another when the user starts Outlook and selects a message or appointment.
+Figure 7 shows how the typical components interact with one another when the user starts Outlook and views or composes a message or appointment.

 See mail apps the first time in Outlook

 Upgrade from a previous release

 Learn the basics